aldojacopovirno/aldojacopovirno/README.md

 ## What I do?

-- **BSc Student**: I study *Statistics and Computer Science for Business, Finance, and Insurance* at the University of Naples Parthenope.
+- **BSc Student**: I study *Statistics and Computer Science for Business, Finance, and Insurance* at the University of Naples 'Parthenope'.
 - **Research & Development**: I conduct research in machine learning, with a focus on integrating statistical-mathematical methods to navigate the complexity of systems.
 - **Startup**: Former founder and CTO of GreenWall Research, I focused on developing stochastic models applied to market modeling.